BBQ Sauce Recipe

 If you’ve ever wanted to find an easy homemade BBQ sauce recipe that tastes just as good as your favorite bottled kind, this is it!

-My husband first started tinkering with barbecue sauce one weekend after we ran out of store-bought.
-After a few rounds of taste testing (and plenty of grilled chicken), we realized we’d landed on something even better than what we could buy.
-This version has been our favorite ever since.
+My husband first started tinkering with barbecue sauce one weekend while he was smoking a brisket.
+After a few rounds of taste testing, we realized we’d landed on something even better than what we could buy.

 Ingredient Notes for Homemade BBQ Sauce